-(b).
-Average number and percentage of assessed units that are deferred annually by the partnering weatherization program due to health and safety issues or structural issues (please provide a separate estimate for each area).
+(ii).
+The average number of units assessed and the average number and percentage of assessed units that are deferred annually by the WAP due to health and safety issues or structural issues (please provide a separate estimate for each area).